guitmz/after-dark/README.md

 ### Installation

-For scripted installation please use [Quick Install](https://after-dark.habd.as/feature/quick-install/).
+For scripted installation use [Quick Install](https://after-dark.habd.as/feature/quick-install/).
 Otherwise download a copy and:

 ```sh
 hugo serve --theme after-dark